LucasOliveiraaa/TFLA/README.md

 Here is a file map reference:

-tfla - Here lives the TFLA Algorithm
+tfla - Here lives the TFLA Algorithm<br>
-├─ src - This folder have all source code to TFLA Algorithm.
+├─ src - This folder have all source code to TFLA Algorithm.<br>
-│   ├─ tfla_cc - Here lives the TFLA CC, or, TFLA Config "Compiler"
+│   ├─ tfla_cc - Here lives the TFLA CC, or, TFLA Config "Compiler"<br>
-│   │   ├─ src - The source code to TFLA TFLA CC
+│   │   ├─ src - The source code to TFLA TFLA CC<br>
-│   │   │   ├─ main.rs - Manager all modules to execute in harmony
+│   │   │   ├─ main.rs - Manager all modules to execute in harmony<br>
-│   │   │   ├─ assembler.rs - Have all logic to parse Assemblers
+│   │   │   ├─ assembler.rs - Have all logic to parse Assemblers<br>
-│   │   │   ├─ periferic.rs - Have others implementation, like structs
+│   │   │   ├─ periferic.rs - Have others implementation, like structs<br>
-│   │   │   └─ impl.rs - Have the main implemantation of the TFLA CC
+│   │   │   └─ impl.rs - Have the main implemantation of the TFLA CC<br>
-│   │   ├─ Cargo.toml
+│   │   ├─ Cargo.toml<br>
-│   │   ├─ Cargo.lock
+│   │   ├─ Cargo.lock<br>
-│   │   ├─ LICENSE
+│   │   ├─ LICENSE<br>
-│   │   └─ README.md
+│   │   └─ README.md<br>
-│   ├─ main.rs - Have the implemantation of the TFLA Tokenizer
+│   ├─ main.rs - Have the implemantation of the TFLA Tokenizer<br>
-│   └─ ast.rs - Have the implemantation of the TFLA ASTGen
+│   └─ ast.rs - Have the implemantation of the TFLA ASTGen<br>
-├─ Cargo.toml
+├─ Cargo.toml<br>
-├─ Cargo.lock
+├─ Cargo.lock<br>
-├─ LICENSE
+├─ LICENSE<br>
-└─ README.md
+└─ README.md<br>